AR View let you view thousands of products in your home before you bought them.

 This release leverages Apple's AR Kit so scaling and placing objects was relatively easy.
-But prior to AR Kit, we developed another way of placing the object at scale that did not require a marker.
-But it did require the customer to walk the circumference of an imaginary circle with the object's position at the center of the radius so it could be initialized and shown.
+But prior to AR Kit, we developed another way of placing a holographic object at scale that did not require a marker.
+It did, though, require the customer to walk in a semi-circle with the object at the center of the radius to be initialized and shown.
 This was a daunting UX challenge.
 It was very hard to quickly explain to customers.

-I built the model for this concept demo in SketchUP and edited it in iMovie.
+I built this demo prototype of the solution in SketchUP and edited it in iMovie.